 The society provides training opportunities in Informatics to selected New Zealand students who are currently enrolled in a New Zealand secondary school or who have been enrolled in the last eight months.
 The society selects, from those it has trained, students to attend the International Olympiad in Informatics.
 The society endeavours to foster informatics in New Zealand secondary schools.
 The society aims to be a non-profit group with all funds going to fulfill the purposes above.

-The 27th IOI was held in Almaty, Kazakhstan from July 26 to August 2.
-The New Zealand team for 2015, consisted of Jonathan Khoo (Mount Roskill Grammar), Christopher Brown (Christ's College), Byung Hoon Cho (Auckland Grammar) and Philip Anderson (King's High School).
+The 2016 IOI was held in Kazan, Russia from August 12 to 19.
+The New Zealand team for 2016, consisted of Jonathan Khoo (Mount Roskill Grammar), Chuanye Chen (AIC), Christopher Brown (Christ's College) and Seung Je Jung (Christ's College ).

-The 2019 IOI will be held in Tehran, Iran.
+The 2018 IOI will be held in Tsukuba, Japan.